A Foreground Masking Strategy for [CII] Intensity Mapping Experiments Using Galaxies Selected by Stellar Mass and Redshift: EVALUATING THE MASKING STRATEGY OF [C II ] INTENSITY MAPPING EXPERIMENTS

-This allows us to look at the masking problem from a different angle; we can use the measured stellar mass functions of galaxies at $0<z<2$ to calculate the power of CO foregrounds, with the ability of monitoring different subsets (e.g., different stellar mass bins, quiescent vs star-forming galaxies, etc.).
-Now the total mean intensity of CO contamination can be expressed as
+CO emission is derived for each object in the catalog by converting infrared luminosity to CO line strength with the well-established $L_{\rm{IR}}$--$L^{\prime}_{\rm{CO}}$ correlation (e.g., \citealt[hereafter CW13]{CW_2013}; \citealt[hereafter G14]{Greve_2014}; \citealt{MDZ_2015}).
+We can then use the measured stellar mass functions of galaxies at $0<z<2$ to calculate the power of CO line foregrounds, with the ability of monitoring different subsets (e.g., different stellar mass bins, quiescent vs star-forming galaxies, etc.) Now the total mean intensity of CO contamination can be expressed as